-Kärcher Switchable Wet And Dry Floor Nozzle
+Kärcher Switchable wet and dry floor nozzle

 Optimum dirt intake for dry and wet vacuum cleaning thanks to two integrated brush strips and/or squeegees

-Convenient adaptation to respective type of dirt thanks to practical foot switch
+Easy adaptation to the different dirt types thanks to practical foot switch

-Little effort required when vacuuming thanks to very good sliding properties due to lateral rollers

 Specifications